 A former Altoona Area High School assistant soccer coach has pleaded guilty to having romantic and sexual relationships with two players, and will serve at least 60 days in the county jail followed by two years’ probation.

 A man killed while trying to help motorists involved in a 50-vehilcle pileup on the Pennsylvania Turnpike on Sunday was an internal medicine specialist affiliated with the University of Pittsburgh Medical Center.

 5 things to know for today in Pennsylvania news

-Your look at late-breaking news, upcoming events and stories that will be talked about in Pennsylvania on Monday.
+A look at late-breaking news, coming events and stories that will be talked about in Pennsylvania on Tuesday:

 - More State News Headlines

 - 18-year-old girl attacked by bear while deer hunting